mlangc/mlangc.github.io/docs/_posts/2025-06-07-what-the-hell-is-get-opaque.markdown

 ```
 Am I always that lucky to terminate after exactly 1000000000 spins?
 Not quite, if you look into the generated
 assembler code (how to do this would be worth a blog post of its own; for the time being please have a look at the
 [Developers disassemble!
-Use Java and hsdis to see it all](https://blogs.oracle.com/javamagazine/post/java-hotspot-hsdis-disassembler) blog post and learn about [-XX:CompileCommand=print](https://docs.oracle.com/en/java/javase/24/docs/specs/man/java.html#advanced-jit-compiler-options-for-java))
+Use Java and hsdis to see it all](https://blogs.oracle.com/javamagazine/post/java-hotspot-hsdis-disassembler) blog post and check out the [-XX:CompileCommand=print](https://docs.oracle.com/en/java/javase/24/docs/specs/man/java.html#advanced-jit-compiler-options-for-java)
-you'll see that luck isn't involved at all, since what is actually executed is:
+option) you'll see that luck isn't involved at all, since what is actually executed is:
 ```java
 void run() {
     if (stop.getPlain()) {